Name:

 • watchOS 9.0, using Xcode 14.3 or later.

-• visionOS 1.0, using Xcode 15 beta 2 or later.
+• visionOS 1.0, using Xcode 15 or later.
 (Preview support - see below for more details.)

 For a full example, please follow the project setup walkthrough.

-visionOS support is currently in preview and can be used by targeting the visionos-preview branch.
-As new Xcode 15 beta versions are released, the branch will be updated with any necessary fixes on a best effort basis.
+visionOS support is currently in preview and can be used by using the latest Amplify Release.
+As new Xcode and visionOS versions are released, the support will be updated with any necessary fixes on a best effort basis.

 To use Auth in a macOS project, you'll need to enable the Keychain Sharing capability.
 In Xcode, navigate to your application target > Signing & Capabilities > + Capability, then select Keychain Sharing.